kludda/TPMS/README.md

   * **size:** Required.
 Size of geometry.
     If `size` is an int or a float; the tool will generate a cube.
     If `size` is an array; the tool will generate a rectangular cuboid with sides of length [x, y, z].
     >Note: `size` is the size of the gyroid surface or solid.
-Any "caps" or "lids" are outside `size`.
+Any "caps" or "lids" are outside `size` (special case `cylinder heat exchanger`).
 Origin of gyroid surface or solid is however always at (0, 0, 0) in output file.

   * **resolution:** Required.
 The resolution of the largest size.
 If too coarse the mesh will not generate properly.
 If too fine the mesh will be unnecessarily large and difficult to post process.
     >Tip: Mesh resolution starting point for gyroid: `periodicity × 20`.
 If e.g. thickening with small thickness; resolutions needs to be higher.
 If there are artefacts in the geometry; try increasing the resolution.